AlistairB/alistairb.github.io/_posts/2021-01-31-haskell-on-google-cloud-is-great.md

 However, I've always been in awe of Google products and wanted to try out Google Cloud Platform (GCP).
 I decided this would be a good opportunity to do so.

 tl;dr - Haskell on GCP is great.
-GCP vs AWS has various trade offs, however I think there a few reasons why GCP is great for Haskell.
+GCP vs AWS has various trade offs, however I think there are a few reasons why GCP is great for Haskell.

-First lets look at using Haskell on AWS.
+First let's look at using Haskell on AWS.

 ## AWS + Haskell